By Julie Patel

 One of the best things I could have done for my career was getting involved in journalism trade groups early on.
 Find a trade group that matches your career interest, join it and attend conferences, panels and job fairs.

-Journalism trade groups include the Online News Association, the Society of Professional Journalists, Investigative Reporters and Editors, the Asian American Journalists Association, the National Association of Hispanic Journalists, the National Association of Black Journalists, the National Lesbian and Gay Journalists Association, Journalism and Women Symposium.
+Journalism trade groups include the Online News Association, Society of Professional Journalists, Investigative Reporters and Editors, Radio Television Digital News Association, National Association of Broadcasters, Global Editors Network, Association of News Editors, Asian American Journalists Association, National Association of Hispanic Journalists, National Association of Black Journalists, National Lesbian and Gay Journalists Association, Native American Journalists Association and Journalism and Women Symposium.

 PR trade groups include the Public Relations Society of America, the PR Council, the International Public Relations Association.